José Mourinho: Incident with Ramazzotti

-After Inter drew 1–1 with Atalanta on 13 December 2009, Mourinho attacked the Corriere della Sera journalist Andrea Ramazzotti, who was not allowed to stay near Inter bus according to the Portuguese manager.
+After Inter drew 1–1 with Atalanta on 13 December 2009, Mourinho attacked the Corriere della Sera journalist Andrea Ramazzotti, who was not allowed to stay near the Inter bus according to the Portuguese manager.
 Ramazzotti had obtained the authorization from both Inter and Atalanta press offices to attend players' interviews in that spot.
 Allegedly, Mourinho not only insulted the journalist but also grabbed him, thus causing controversy.
 A lot of colleagues sided with Ramazzotti, defending the general right to report news without fearing to be attacked and considering the incident very serious.
 Subsequently, Inter president Massimo Moratti phoned Ramazzotti in order to apologise to him.
 Furthermore, the Federal Prosecutor referred Mourinho "for having said, towards the sports journalist Andrea Ramazzotti, offensive remarks as well as for having grabbed his forearms".
 Inter was also referred for strict liability.

 A few days after, Mourinho confronted the journalists in the press conference preceding the Coppa Italia match against Livorno.
 The Inter manager explained his behaviour and denied he had physically assaulted Ramazzotti, admitting he had said offensive words he was not proud of.
 In addition, Mourinho admired the solidarity of Ramazzotti's colleagues and said that he was not supposed to apologize in public as the situation had not happened in public, trying to play down the incident itself.